A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-We start by showing the expansion history of this ``DES-Y3 CPL model'', compared to $\Lambda$CDM, using the standard computational procedure, shown in the top panel of Fig.~\ref{fig:DES_customary}.
-We used the original code of \acidx{CLASS} with the default value of $H_0=67.56\pm0.42$ km/sec/Mpc, obtained by \citet{Collaboration2018} (see their Table 2, column "TT,TE,EE+lowE+lensing", where CLASS additionally uses a best fit to WMAP data).
-As expected, we see an almost perfect agreement with the evolution of the \glo{LCDMmodel}, and only at late stages, beginning at $a \sim 10^{-1}$, a decrease in the expansion rate of the CPL model of $\sim 1$\% compared to $\Lambda$CDM is seen.
-It subsequently ``overshoots'' the expansion rate of $\Lambda$CDM, and finally is forced back (!) to the configured value of $H_0$ (see the gray line at the bottom of the panel).
-Also, the calculation of the \acidx{CMB} temperature spectrum (middle panel) and matter power spectrum (bottom panel) in Fig.~\ref{fig:DES_customary} displays a perfect agreement with $\Lambda$CDM.
-Considering the results of Fig.~\ref{fig:intICwrong}, where the standard computational procedure ``arrives'' at the wrong ICs, one may be surprised to see such a perfect agreement with $\Lambda$CDM.
-One explanation for the perfect agreement, in expansion history as well as in the spectra, is straightforward and can be illustrated partly with the top panel of Fig.~\ref{fig:LCDM}, which displays the evolution of the energy densities in $\Lambda$CDM.
-We recognize the well-known fact that $\Lambda$ remains a very subdominant component well past $a_\text{rec}$.
-Of course, the same is true for the DE component of the ``DES-Y3 CPL model'': although its density (not shown) is not a constant line, it is also very much subdominant compared to the other (initial) densities.
-The late stages of the expansion history display only a minor deviation from $\Lambda$CDM.
-This seems in contradiction with the expectation from Fig.~\ref{fig:intForwardiCDM}, which predicts a decrease in $H_0$.
-The explanation is that the ``wrong'' \acidx{IC} are responsible in forcing $H_0$ to the configured value of $67.56$ km/sec/Mpc.
-The spectra are in agreement with $\Lambda$CDM, also thanks to the mistakenly computed expansion history, by ``forcing'' $H_0$ to the configured value.
-This calculation corresponds to the situation illustrated in Fig.~\ref{fig:intICwrong}.
+The expansion history of the \qn{DES-Y3 CPL model,} compared to $\Lambda$CDM, is shown in Fig.~\ref{fig:proc_customary} top left-hand panel.
+We used the original CLASS code with the default value of $H_0=67.56\pm0.42$ km/sec/Mpc, obtained by \citet{Collaboration2018} (see their Table 2, column \q{TT,TE,EE+lowE+lensing}, where CLASS additionally uses a best fit to WMAP data).
+As expected from the \qn{fixed $H_0$} approach, we see an almost perfect agreement with the expansion history of the \glo{LCDMmodel}, and only at late stages, beginning at $a \sim 10^{-1}$, a decrease in the expansion rate of the CPL model of $\sim 1$\% compared to $\Lambda$CDM is seen.
+It subsequently \qn{overshoots} the expansion rate of $\Lambda$CDM, and finally is forced back (!) to the configured value of $H_0$ (see the gray line at the bottom of the panel), as we have fixed $H_0$ and the densities in the early universe are then given by the model.
+Also, the calculation of the CMB temperature spectrum (middle panel) and matter power spectrum (bottom panel) in the left-hand side column displays a perfect agreement with $\Lambda$CDM.